OPEN CALL FOR THE COMMUNITY ART PROJECT “THE LAND WE CARRY”

 RESIDENTS

 Iryna Loskot is a multidisciplinary artist from Kharkiv.
-She graduated from the I. Kotlyarevsky Kharkiv National University of Arts with a degree in puppet theater acting.
+She graduated from the Kharkiv National University of Arts named after I. Kotliarevsky with a degree in puppet theater acting.
 She currently lives in Kyiv and works with objects, video, and performance.
-Her artistic practice explores interactions between humans and non-humans, as well as their political entanglements.
+Her art practice explores interactions between humans and non-humans, as well as their political entanglements.
 Her approach includes revealing non-human agency, adapting environments, the militarization of “nature,” and the naturalization of war.
 She challenges anthropocentric perspectives through imagery that blurs the boundaries between human and non-human experiences.

 Lilia Petrova is an artist from Kharkiv.
-She graduated from the Kharkiv State Academy of Design and Arts with a degree in Book Graphics.
+She graduated from the Kharkiv State Academy of Design and Arts with a degree in Book Arts.
 She works with both drawing and ceramics.
-Through drawing, she explores the interaction between verbal and visual languages, creating her own graphic universe populated by naive creatures navigating absurd or difficult life circumstances.
+Through drawing, she explores the interaction between verbal and visual languages, creating a unique graphic universe populated by naive creatures navigating absurd or challenging life circumstances.
 In her ceramic work, she draws inspiration from folk art practices, appreciating their sincerity and directness.
 She is engaged in alternative art education and teaches the course “Drawing and Sculpture” at the Kharkiv School of Architecture.
 Lilia sees art as an accessible supporting tool — a space for reflection, experience, and communication.

 Project Curator: Olena Kasperovych